nanaoosaki/AI_KnowledgeDomain/02-modeling-intelligence/README.md

 ---

-*Explore specific topics in the folders above or start with [Embeddings & Vector Representations](foundational/embeddings-vectors.md)*
+*Explore specific topics using the Knowledge Articles section above*